-To reset the QPI mode, the RSTQIO (F5h) command is required.
+To reset the QPI mode, the RSTQIO (F5H) command is required.
 After the RSTQIO command is issued, the device returns from QPI mode (4 I/O interface in command cycles) to SPI mode (1 I/O interface in command cycles).

-For EQIO and RSTQIO commands, CS# high width has to follow "write spec" tSHSL (as defined in Table 18.
-AC CHARACTERISTICS) for next instruction.
+For EQIO and RSTQIO commands, CS# high width has to follow "write spec" tSHSL for next instruction.

-Figure 5.
+Figure 6.
 Reset QPI Mode